 Furthermore, the revelation of Grace Mugabe‘s leading role in a major Zimbabwean poaching syndicate emphasises the broader, transnational difficulties that South African counter-poaching faces.
 The presence of interests in the immediate vicinity willing to deliberately oppose efforts to halt or disrupt the organised poaching trade is one of the biggest problems faced by South Africa.
 However, this highlights the need for greater international cooperation from countries both internal and external to the region, to counter such large obstacles.
 This cooperation must also take into consideration the complex situation regarding actors such as Zimbabwean leaders.
 However, because this was not a governmental effort but the private effort of a high profile individual it may allow certain diplomatic freedoms in the wider efforts to counter similar operations.

-The Ezemvelo KZN Wildlife conservation agency is responsible for one of the hardest hit parks in the country.
+The Ezemvelo KZN Wildlife conservation agency is responsible for one of the hardest-hit parks in the country.
 It has begun using technological tools and networking with local agencies and services.
 This endeavour uses a nerve centre structure, with the hub based at Ezemvelo’s new facility in Hluhluwe-iMfolozi (HiP) Park.
-This centre allows for data to be aggregated in a single location for planning and execution of counter poaching.
-This is done in real-time from an array of inputs across the park that are both static/passive, but also mobile or man-portable.
+This centre allows for data to be aggregated in a single location for the planning and execution of counter-poaching.
+Real-time analysis from an array of inputs across the park that are both static/passive, but also mobile or man-portable.
 This has created what they have named the Smart Park system, drawing on all of the available sources to create the big picture of the park and its environment.

 Using Microsoft Azure the agency applies automated data analysis to process data and predict trends.
 However, this may not be enough.
 This is partly because of the inherent (albeit workable) flaws of automated data analysis, but also because the problem is bigger than HiP and is not local to South Africa.
 The types of systems in HiP and the network of counter-poaching efforts need to expand across borders and cooperate with neighbouring groups.
 This, however, also requires similar levels of commitment to counter-poaching from the prospective partners, as well the effort to be carried out in earnest.
 The United States Department of State has provided a grant of financial support to the Ezemvelo effort, however moral and financial support may not be sufficient, nor the most effective type of assistance.